BitTrick/pyhttps/README.md

 # pyhttps

-A little python for running a python https server.
+A little python script for running a python server with https.